LLark: A Multimodal Instruction-Following Language Model for Music: Instruction-Tuning Dataset

 \subsection{Data Sources}

 To construct our instruction-tuning datasets, we use a set of only publicly-available, open source, permissively-licensed music datasets.
-The datasets we use for training are summarized in Table \ref{tab:training-datasets}.
-For each dataset, we collect the audio and any accompanying annotations available for that dataset.
+The datasets used for training are summarized in Table \ref{tab:training-datasets}.
+For each dataset, we use both the audio and any accompanying annotations.
 The audio from these sources consist of a variety of styles, ranging from classical to electronic music, rock, and experimental, and comprise approximately $164,000$ distinct tracks from which we ultimately construct approximately 1.2M instruction pairs over three task families.

 Since our audio encoder is limited to 25-second clips of audio, we crop the audio, selecting a random 25-second clip from each track (one clip per track is used).\footnote{The sole exception to our one-clip-per-track rule is captioning on MusicNet; see \ref{sec:datasets-musicnet-supplementary}.}